jborean93/ansible-app-control-ee/README.md

 + PowerShell scripts without any signature (or a signature that isn't trusted) will run in `ConstrainedLanguage` mode `CLM`
 + PowerShell modules with inline signatures will run in `FLM`
 + PowerShell modules without any signature (or a signature that isn't trusted) will run in `CLM`
++ PowerShell modules without any signature (or a signature that isn't trusted) with module util references will fail even if those utils are trusted
 + We can still use `ansible.windows.win_powershell` to run arbitrary scripts but the script is run in `FLM` vs `CLM` depending on whether it is signed or not
++ We can still use `ansible.windows.win_shell` (or `win_command`) but scripts are always run in `CLM` regardless of whether they are signed or not

 Any other module inside the 4 Ansible Windows collections inside the EE can also be run and tested with your own playbooks.
 The only exception right now is the `ansible.windows.win_updates` module which is not currently supported in App Control and will fail when attempting to do so